bitextor/python-apachetika/README.md

-# python-boilerpipe
+# python-pdfextract

-A python wrapper for [Boilerpipe](http://code.google.com/p/boilerpipe/), an excellent Java library for boilerplate removal and fulltext extraction from HTML pages.
+A python wrapper for [pdf-extract](https://github.com/bitextor/pdf-extract), a Java library for HTML extraction from PDF documents.

 ## Configuration